hoc081098/kmp-viewmodel/standalone-sample/kmpviewmodel_compose_sample/README.md

 Compose Multiplatform and Multiplatform ViewModel sample
 ==================

-- Shares `ViewModel`s and integrates with `Navigation` in Compose Multiplatform.
+- Shares `ViewModel`s and integrates with `Navigation`, `SavedStateHandle` in Compose Multiplatform.

-- This projects contains Kotlin Multiplatform apps.
+- This project is a Kotlin Multiplatform project.
 There are three apps:
   - Android (under `/android`)
   - Desktop (under `/desktop`)
   - iOS (under `/iosApp`)

 - The goal of these samples is to share presentation logic and UI (Compose Multiplatform).

 ### Desktop